 Many college students in the United States have a Facebook account or are at least familiar with the social networking site.
-But unlike e-mail or cell phones, social networking sites such as Facebook are intentionally designed to establish and maintain relationships.
-So initiating a relationship with someone from across the globe is much easier now than it was only a few years ago.
-According to its own records, as of January 2016, there were over a billion daily active Facebook users and 1.6 billion monthly active users.
-About 84% of Facebook daily active users live outside of the United States and Canada.7
+But unlike e-mail or smartphones, social networking sites such as Facebook are intentionally designed to establish and maintain relationships.
+Initiating a relationship with someone from across the globe is much easier now than it was only a few years ago.
+According to Facebook's own records, as of March of 2019, there were over a 1.5 billion active Facebook users.6

 Although these technological advances facilitate the initiation and maintenance of cross-cultural relationships, the late noted historian and Pulitzer Prize winner Arthur Schlesinger warned us that history tells an ugly story of what happens when people of diverse cultural, ethnic, religious, or linguistic backgrounds converge in one place.
 The hostility of one group of people against another, different group of people is among the most instinctive of human drives.
 Xenophobia-the fear or contempt of that which is foreign or unknown, especially of strangers or those perceived as foreigners-is believed by many to be an innate biological response to intergroup competition.
 Indeed, Schlesinger contended that unless a common goal binds diverse people together, tribal hostilities will drive them apart.
-By replacing the conflict of political ideologies that dominated in the 20th century, ethnic, religious, and racial strife will continue in the 21st century as the explosive issue.8
+By replacing the conflict of political ideologies that dominated in the 20th century, ethnic, religious, and racial strife will continue in the 21st century as the explosive issue.7